Austin College Bulletin 2020-2021

 On-Campus January Term Course Fee Refund Schedule

-Board: Credits for students on the meal plans will be calculated on a prorated basis after deducting Hopper Dollars for the semester.
+Board: Credits for students on the meal plans will be calculated as above after deducting Hopper Dollars for the semester.

 Military Mobilization: If a student withdraws from Austin College as a result of military mobilization for a period of 30 days or more, and does not receive academic credit, the college will grant a full tuition credit (100 percent) and where applicable, all financial aid will be returned to the appropriate programs (federal, state, and institutional).
 Room and board will be prorated for the length of residence at the school.